2203031241135/ml-python-foundations/README.md

-# ml-python-foundations
+# ML Python Foundations

-Python foundations for Machine Learning: NumPy, Pandas and Matplotlib practice notebooks.
+This repository contains my Python practice for Machine Learning.

+Topics:
+- NumPy
+- Pandas
+- Matplotlib

+Purpose:
+To build a strong foundation for ML projects.

+Status: Learning in progress ✅